 The Lenovo IdeaPad 5 2021 has a basic refresh rate typical of most ultraportable productivity laptops, and its response time is slow, causing visible blur trails behind moving objects.
 It isn't ideal for viewing fast-moving content like sports or gaming.
 The TN panel will perform similarly.

 The Lenovo IdeaPad 5 has a decent contrast ratio within the typical range of most IPS panels.
 However, blacks still look grayish, which isn't ideal for viewing content in a dim setting.
-The TN panel will be worse, likely in the range of 700-900:1.
-The contrast ratio can vary between individual units, but it's usually by a small amount and isn't noticeable.
+The TN panel's contrast ratio is likely worse, in the range of 700-900:1.

 The Lenovo IdeaPad 5's black uniformity is passable.
 The whole screen is more blue than gray, with a little bit of clouding on the left side, and there's some backlight bleed along the top and bottom edges.
 The screen door effect is an artifact caused by the camera and isn't visible in person.
-Black uniformity varies between individual units; you may get slightly more or less backlight bleed, but you can expect the rest of the screen to be similar.
 The TN panel's black uniformity will be significantly worse due to its poor viewing angles.

 The Lenovo IdeaPad 5 15 has a poor color gamut.
 It doesn't have full coverage of the commonly-used sRGB color space, so most content looks washed out and inaccurate.
 It also has limited coverage of wider color spaces like Adobe RGB, DCI P3, and Rec.
 2020.
 This display isn't suitable for any color-critical work or viewing HDR content.
 The TN panel will perform similarly.
 There are models with full sRGB coverage, but they're only available in the Philippines.

 The Lenovo IdeaPad 5 has a great keyboard.
-The keys have a good amount of travel, and they're stable, with sufficient spacing between them.
-The operating force is a little high, but it still feels comfortable to type on and doesn't cause fatigue over time.
-You can toggle through 3 backlight brightness levels or turn it off completely.
+The layout feels spacious and is easy to get used to.
+The keys are stable, have a good amount of travel, and provide relatively satisfying tactile feedback.
+The operating force is a little high, but they still feel comfortable to type on and don't cause fatigue over time.
+You can toggle through three backlight brightness levels or turn it off completely.
 Some models don't have backlighting, so it's best to check before purchasing.

 The Lenovo IdeaPad 5 has decent speakers.
 They fire upwards as the speaker grills are above the keyboard, so they don't get muffled even if you place the laptop on a softer surface like a bed.
 The sound profile is extremely mid-centric, which is good for spoken content but bad for music or movies as there's almost no bass whatsoever.
 Unfortunately, the speakers don't get very loud.